Network-Hub/Dos_Dog/README.md

 # Dos_Dog
-A tool for DOS Attack detecion online
+A tool for DOS Attack detection online